bradhowes/brh-splitview/README.md

 behavior of the views.
 It currently has the following attributes:

 * orientation -- the layout of the child views (`.horizontal` or `.vertical`)
-* minimumPrimaryFraction (Double) -- minimum size of the primary child pane
-* minimumSecondaryFraction (Double) -- minimum size of the secondary child pane
+* draggableRange (ClosedRange) -- the range that the divider can be moved over.
+If `dragToHidePanes` (below) is empty then dragging is limited to this.
+Otherwise, dragging outside of this range will result in closing a child pane.
 * dragToHidePanes ([SplitViewPanes](Sources/brh-splitview/SplitViewPanes.swift)) -- which child panes can be closed by dragging into their minimum area.
 By default none are.
+Affects the behavior of the `draggableRange` above.
 * doubleClickToClose ([SplitViewPanes](Sources/brh-splitview/SplitViewPanes.swift)) -- which child pane to close when the divider is double-tapped/clicked.
 By default none are.
 * visibleDividerSpan (Double) -- the width or height of the divider.
 Dividers can draw outside of this span, including